Jake Coker

-Bryant Jacob "Jake" Coker (born August 4, 1992) is a former American football quarterback.
-He played college football at Florida State and Alabama.
-He won the national championship with the Alabama Crimson Tide in his senior year in 2015.
+Bryant Jacob "Jake" Coker (born August 4, 1992) is an American former football player.
+He played college football for the Florida State Seminoles and Alabama Crimson Tide.
+He won the national championship as the starting quarterback of the Alabama Crimson Tide in 2015.

 Early years

 Coker attended St. Paul's Episcopal School in Mobile, Alabama.
 He played both football and basketball.
 He was ranked by Rivals.com as the 18th best pro-style quarterback recruit in his class.
 He committed to Florida State University in June 2010.

 College career

 Coker was redshirted as a freshman in 2011.
 As a backup to EJ Manuel in 2012, he appeared in three games, completing three-of-five passes for 45 yards and one touchdown.
 As a redshirt sophomore, Coker competed with Jameis Winston for the starting quarterback job in 2013.
 Winston won the job and Coker was his backup until a knee injury in November caused him to miss the rest of the season.
 He had appeared in six games, going 18 of 36 for 250 yards and one interception.

 In January 2014, Coker transferred to the University of Alabama.
+He had suffered some injuries and, as he later said, "things didn't work out at Florida State".
+Alabama had shown interest but he had already committed and stuck to his commitment, but his dream had always been to play for Alabama under coach Nick Saban.

 He was eligible to play immediately and did not have to sit out a year after graduating from Florida State in April.
 In his first year at Alabama he competed for the Crimson Tide's starting job.
 Blake Sims won the competition with Coker as the backup.
 Coker again competed for the starting job in 2015, and this time won the competition.

 Coker helped lead the Crimson Tide to win the 2016 College Football Playoff National Championship Game against the Clemson Tigers, with a final score of 45–40.
+The team's only loss was against Ole Miss, a game Coker later said changed his approach to the game.

 On January 30, 2016, Coker was the starting quarterback for the South in the Senior Bowl in Mobile, Alabama.
 In one quarter, he was 3-of-8 passing for 23 yards and led his team to the first touchdown of the game.